Kevin-Nduati/CSS-Grid/README.md

 # CSS-Grid
 This is mostly practice on how to use Grid.
+The site is also responsive.
+<br><br>